stefanovic80/geompy/README.md

 Make sure you have matplotlib, random and numpy libraries installed on a fully working Ipython environment.
 Download the present project.

-Open a console, move it where the geompy folder is located, start off an ipython session and type and import all modules
+Open a console, move it where the geompy folder is located, start off an ipython session and import all modules

 `from geompy import *`